Harsh3456D/Scrapper/README.md

+# Scrapper

+_This Scrapper based on Pyscrappy can Scape any number of images or data sorted via folders_

-To be updated with pyscrappy
+To be updated